-At a time when dark clouds are hovering over the startup ecosystem, with a dearth of high value funding and increasing shutdowns, is cloud telephony also suffering?
+At a time when dark clouds are hovering over the startup ecosystem, with a dearth of high value funding and increasing shutdowns, is cloud telephony platform also suffering?

 Ankit Jain insists that it’s not.
 “Cloud telephony is continuously growing and is in no way affected by the downturn in the startup ecosystem.
 With the growth in the sector, we are growing simultaneously,” quips Ankit (30), CEO and Co-founder of MyOperator.

 Launched in March 2013 by Ankit and Prateek Jain (27), MyOperator is a cloud-based call management system that provides solutions such as IVR, virtual number, toll-free number, cloud EPABX, automatic call distribution, call tracking, recording and reports for business.

 Ankit is a graduate in computer science from BIT-Mesra University and has been following entrepreneurship for the past six years, ever since he launched his first platform, Voice Jadoo, in the year 2010.
 His brother Prateek is a chartered accountant.

 Ankit explains that the penetration of technology in SME business hasn’t gone beyond email.
 Now, lakhs of businesses require cloud telephony technology to organise themselves and get the maximum out of the market.
 He aims to offer the same to SME businesses.

 “Our growth figures throw light on the rising need for cloud technology across sectors and the thriving market opportunity for businesses like us,” says Ankit.

 Within six months of its launch, the startup had over 600 registered users, including 200 paying clients, the Aam Aadmi Party, Aamrapali O2, Lenskart, Snapdeal, Shop.IRCTC, Berger Emulsions, Allschoolstuff and Network Bulls among them.
 And during this time, the business broke even.